 beginning of content

-12-minute read
+11-minute read

 Key facts

-• Some GORD symptoms are the same as a heart attack — if you have severe symptoms, you should call triple zero (000).
+• Some GORD symptoms are the same as a heart attack — if you have severe symptoms, call triple zero (000) and ask for an ambulance.

 What is GORD?

 Gastro-oesophageal reflux disease (GORD) happens when stomach acid leaks from your stomach and moves up into your oesophagus (food pipe).
-This is also known as ‘reflux’ or ‘acid reflux’.
+This is also known as 'reflux' or 'acid reflux.'

 Diagram of the gastrointestinal tract.